 The Mindy Project:

 She’s petite, curvy and fun.
 Not to mention ‘her own role model’ as Mindy the television character and Mindy in real life.
 I like how her character rocks prints like a pro.
-After I watched the first episode I was hooked with the style and humor.
+After I watched the first episode I was hooked with the style and humor and up my bright color wearing.
 Coat game on point!

 Hands down Jess on New Girl has her dress game on point.
 I like how the dresses are vintage inspired and quirky.
 Plus she wears a lot of polka dots and flats.
 I’m a woman who appreciates flats.
 You can look amazing in flats.